- Oil imports increase the carbon footprint

 Turn off your heat.

 Starting June 1 and keep it off until September 15th.
 Cut your annual bills down by saving up to $50.00 each month the furnace is off!
-That’s like a free meal and drink at your favorite hangout!
+In other words it’s a free meal at your favorite hangout!

 Buy local products.